IngvarKofoed/neo4j-ndp-csharpdriver/README.md

 ```

 ## TODO list
-* Support for ints and floats as values in PackStream
 * Parameters support when running queries
 * Support for Paths
 * Support of other return values than node and relationships (see next point)